 Your premium is based on your payroll, class codes and e-mod.
 However, some carriers reward policyholders with money back when they show that safety is their top priority.
 For example, Missouri Employers Mutual pays annual safety dividends.
 Policyholders can earn higher dividends by having safety programs with elements like documented safety policies, regular safety training and a return to work program.

 MEM also has a safety grant program.
 Any policyholder can apply, and those selected receive matching funds up to $10,000 to purchase eligible safety equipment.
 If your company puts safety first – and you should – you stand to earn a significant amount of your premium back from the right carrier.

 If an injury does occur, successfully managing the claim will result in the best outcome for your employee and your business.
 Managing claim costs can positively impact your e-mod and reduce your premium.

-Workers compensation companies are not out to avoid paying claim costs – they want successful outcomes, just like you and your employees.
+Workers compensation companies are not out to avoid paying claim costs – they want successful outcomes, just like you.
 Ask what your carrier has in place to ensure an injured employee will get the best possible care as quickly as possible.
 A valuable carrier should also have resources to help you plan for an injured employee’s return to work.